Kyle Chubb | Thursday 18th November, 2021

 Each year, State pension payments increase by the highest of:

 In theory, this means that no matter how much the cost of living rises, income from your State pension will keep pace.
-Of course recently, exceptions to the triple lock have been made.
+Of course, there have been exceptions to the triple lock in the past.

 Unlike the State pension, withdrawals from your private pension will not be protected by the triple lock.
 Anything you take out from your private (or workplace) pension is affected by inflation.